PATENT SEARCHES

 Why bother??

 Generally speaking, you can protect your invention to the extent (and ONLY to the extent) that it is new and unusual.
-To know what is new; you have to first learn what is old.
+To know what is new; you have to look at what is old in order to find out what is close.

 A preliminary search can provide a good estimate as to how strong a patent you can hope to get.
 Patents are issued for things that are new and that are not obvious improvements on something else that is already known.
 A good search usually provides the basis for estimating just what is new and "non-obvious" about an invention -- and that's the only part you can hope to protect anyway.

-You can do your own preliminary search on the internet.
+You should do your own preliminary search on the internet.

-Both the quality and the completeness of a search on any of these databases depend on
+Both the quality and the completeness of a search depend on

 You can also arrange for a professional search.